Pippolo84/remark-boilerplate/src/slides/slides.md

 class: center, middle, inverse

-# Thank you for your time!
+# Thank you for your attention!

 ---